spacetx/sptx-format/docs/glossary.md

 actual code for the pipeline.
 This code will be packaged as a well-documented Python library and corresponding command line tool for use by consortium members to facilitate easy sharing and comparison of results across labs/methods.

 ### Manifest
-The data manifest is a file that includes necessary information about the hybridization images, auxiliary images, and codebook.
-The SpaceTx manifest format is described in detail abovebelow.
+The data manifest is a file that includes the locations of all fields of view for either primary or auxiliary images.

 ### Image Tile
 a single plane, single channel 2D image.
-In the manifest, each tile has information about it’s (X,Y,Z) coordinates in space, and information about which hybridization round (H) and/or fluorescence channel (C) it was acquired under.
+In the manifest, each tile has information about it’s (X,Y,Z) coordinates in space, and information about which imaging round (R) and/or fluorescence channel (C) it was acquired under.

 ### Field of View (FOV)
-a collection of Iimage Tiles corresponding to a specific volume or plane of the sample, under which the signal for all color channels and all hybridization rounds were acquired.
-All tiles within this FOV are the same size, but the manifest allows for different spatial coordinates for different hybridization rounds or channels (to accommodate slight movement between rounds, for example).
+a collection of Image Tiles corresponding to a specific volume or plane of the sample, under which the signal for all channels and all imaging rounds were acquired.
+All tiles within this FOV are the same size, but the manifest allows for different spatial coordinates for different imaging rounds or channels (to accommodate slight movement between rounds, for example).

+### Coordinates (field of view):
+Coordinates refer to the physical location of a field of view with respect to some independent reference.

+### Indices (field of view):
+Indices are used to navigate within a field of view, and comprise the pixel size (X, Y, Z) and the channel (C) and round (R) of a field of view.

-### Hybridization Images
+### Primary Images
-The hybridization image data for an experiment, including any form of fluorescence readout.
+The primary image data for an experiment.
+Primary images contain information on imaging targets. primary images build fields of view that usually contain multiple channels and may contain multiple imaging rounds.
+Primary images can be decoded to identify the abundance of transcript or protein targets.

 ### Auxiliary Images
-Any user-submitted additional images for analysis beyond the hybridization images.
-These images may be of lower dimension than the hybridization images (e.g., single color channel images), but should span the same spatial extent as the hybridization images acquired under the same FOV.
+Any user-submitted additional images for analysis beyond the primary images.
+These images may be of lower dimension than the primary images (e.g., single channel images), but should span the same spatial extent as the primary images acquired under the same FOV.
+Auxiliary images are used to aid the image processing of the primary images.

 Examples of such data may include:

 Nuclei (DAPI or similar nuclear stain): this required image shows cell nuclei and is crucial for cell segmentation further on down the pipeline.

+Dots: an image containing the locations of imaging features across a field of view.

 Other stains or labels: these optional (but recommended) image(s), including but not limited to antibody stains, may capture additional information about cell boundaries or subcellular structure that will be useful for cell segmentation and/or additional spatial analyses.

 ### Registration
-refers to the process of aligning multiple images of the same spatial location, most commonly across multiple rounds of hybridization within a FOV.
+refers to the process of aligning multiple images of the same spatial location, most commonly across multiple rounds of imaging within a FOV.

 ### Stitching
 the process of combining images from multiple fields of view into a larger image that spans the extent of the sample.